Quirrod/KnockNote/README.md

 ## Notes

 - Make sure to replace `DB_USER` and `DB_PASSWORD` in the `.env` file with your actual PostgreSQL credentials.
+- Script for running in linux environment is in the root of the project, it is called `run.sh` and it is executable.
+(Make sure to give it execution permissions)

 ---